ilya40umov/KotLink/docs/deployment-guide.md

 #### Use Redis As Cache And Session Storage

-To enable using Redis as storage for caches (by default lives in memory) and session information (by default is stored in Postgres), which in turn will help improving performance and availability (e.g. without a stand-alone cache you can only have a single-node deployment, as local caches on each node will quickly become stale and cause issues), you can tweak the following properties:
+To enable using Redis as a backing store for cache (by default lives in memory) and for session information (by default is stored in Postgres), which in turn will help improving performance and availability (e.g. without a stand-alone cache you can only have a single-node deployment of KotLink server, as local caches on each node will quickly become stale and cause issues), you can tweak the following properties: